cisagov/cyhy-mailer/README.md

   -c --db-creds-file=FILENAME  A YAML file containing the CYHY database
                                credentials.
                                [default: /run/secrets/database_creds.yml]
+  --summary-to=EMAILS          A comma-separated list of emails addresses to
+                               which the summary statistics should be sent at the end of the run.
+If not specified then no summary will be sent.
   -d --debug                   A Boolean value indicating whether the output
                                should include debugging messages or not.
 ```